Commitments and Accomplishments

 - 2011: Mason’s Transportation Master Plan elaborates on how it will continue to be a pedestrian- and bicycle- friendly campus.

-- 2011: Mason started reporting on its sustainability progress using the Sustainability Tracking, Assessment & Rating System (STARS) from the Association for the Advancement of Sustainability in Higher Education (AASHE), and earned a Silver rating.
+- 2011: Mason started reporting on its sustainability progress using the Sustainability Tracking, Assessment & Rating System (STARS) from the Association for the Advancement of Sustainability in Higher Education (AASHE), and earned a Silver rating at first.
+Since then, Mason has received Gold ratings.

 - 2011: Provost Stearns approved a vision for incorporating sustainability into Mason’s academic endeavors.